kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 }
 ```

-The two "count" methods are simple, thanks to the `StickerGroup` struct you are using as a model object.
+The two `.count` methods are simple, thanks to the `StickerGroup` struct you're using as a model object.

 The cell configuration method is also straightforward.
 Add the following code to the extension you just created: